 Tuesday 1.00-1.30 pm, and Wednesday 6.15 to 7 pm

 The magazine The Friend reports weekly on Quaker goings on in the UK and abroad.
 Its independent of the central organisation.
-As a paid for mag much of its online content needs you to register.
+As a paid-for magazine much of its online content needs you to register.
 There are always back copies in Meeting Houses to look at!

 A note: its interesting that lots of things in Quakers develop from the local to the national.
 The Watford video, Quaker Quest, the Quaker Tapestry, etc were all developed locally.

-Woodbrooke College in Birmingham runs short, medium and long courses and conferences; beautiful grounds, interesting courses, bursary support for the less well off, excellent food.
+Woodbrooke Quaker Study Centre in Birmingham runs short, medium and long courses and conferences; beautiful grounds, interesting courses, bursary support for the less well off, excellent food.
 Nutures the whole life of British Quakers and you meet so many interesting people.